MaterializeInc/materialize/doc/user/layouts/shortcodes/network-security/ssh-host.md

     echo "ssh-ed25519 AAAA...hLYV materialize" >> ~/.ssh/authorized_keys
     ```

-3. Configure your internal firewall to allow the SSH bastion host to connect to your Kafka cluster.
+3. Configure your internal firewall to allow the SSH bastion host to connect to your Kafka cluster or PostgreSQL instance.

-    If you are using a cloud provider like AWS or GCP, update the security group or firewall rules for your Kafka brokers.
+    If you are using a cloud provider like AWS or GCP, update the security group or firewall rules for your PostgreSQL instance or Kafka brokers.

     Allow incoming traffic from the SSH bastion host IP address on the necessary ports.

-    For example, use ports `9092`, `9094`, and `9096` for Kafka.
+    For example, use port `5432` for PostgreSQL and ports `9092`, `9094`, and `9096` for Kafka.

-    Test the connection from the bastion host to the Kafka cluster.
+    Test the connection from the bastion host to the Kafka cluster or PostgreSQL instance.

     ```bash
     telnet <KAFKA_BROKER_HOST> <KAFKA_BROKER_PORT>
+    telnet <POSTGRES_HOST> <POSTGRES_PORT>
     ```

     If the command hangs, double-check your security group and firewall settings.
 If the connection is successful, you can proceed to the next step.